 In addition, you’ll need, scales, espresso tampers, milk frothing pitchers, a knock box, and pour-over kettles depending on your shop’s specific menu.

-If you are really wanting to compete with other “specialty” coffee shops, a refractometer is necessary.
+If you want to compete with other “specialty” coffee shops, a refractometer is necessary.
 VST makes the only coffee refractometer worth buying, and it isn’t cheap.
-But if you really want to take your coffee to the next level, it is a worthy investment.
+But if you want to take your coffee to the next level, it is a worthy investment.
 Again, Barista Hustle has a great series on refractometers and their benefits for specialty coffee enthusiasts.

 Refrigerators and Freezers